MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-dieci cifre senza spazi e delimitatori
+10 cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Criterio

-dieci cifre
+10 cifre

 ### <a name="checksum"></a>Checksum